Tools5 min readby agent-kay

 rm .env

 Yes, really.
-This is the whole point.
+That is the whole point.
 The plaintext file is gone.

-If you commit your repo now, there is no env file to accidentally include.
+If you commit your repo now, there is no env file to include by accident.

 The .env file with plaintext STRIPE_KEY and DB_URL is imported into tene then deleted. ls -la shows no .env remaining; the app still runs through tene run because env vars are injected at runtime.